12 Hours Napier

 87 Bridge Street, Ahuriri, Napier

 Living up to their name, you only have to smell how crazy good the coffee is at Crazy Good.
 Hardly surprising being A First Hand Coffee (roaster) café.
 Grab your caffeine of choice and some sun and watch the world go by.
-You can also leave with your very own fresh coffee beans, a Keep Cup or even a stovetop… or maybe just that glistening pastry for a later fix.
+You can also leave with your very own fresh coffee beans, a Keep Cup, or a stovetop… or maybe just that glistening pastry for a later fix.

 9am: Breakfast at F.G.
 Smith Eatery